How to make a perfect French Knot

 or canvas must be held firmly in a hoop or on stretcher bars.

-Bring the thread to the surface and put the fabric down on a table or on
+Bring the thread to the surface and put the hoop or stretchers down on a

 Hold the threaded needle in your right (left) hand and hold the thread with